marcin-kli/MP2/README.md

     ![custom search loading](md_data/features/custom_search_loading.png)

-    Results for a data from custom search above.
+    Results for a data from custom search.

     ![custom search results](md_data/features/custom_search_results.png)

 * ### Knowledge base

     This section is to provide basic knowledge about earthquakes.
-    Inside are there questions and user can get an answers for them by clicking a question.
+    There are questions inside and user can get an answers by clicking a question.

      ![knowledge](md_data/features/knowledge.png)